Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Related Work

-0.2em \textbf{Graph RAG.} One major line of research addresses complex QA by structuring knowledge into graphs.
-Originating in Knowledge Graph QA (KGQA), early methods focused on decomposing queries or performing multi-round, LLM-evaluated traversals from seed nodes \cite{luo_reasoning_2024, sun_think--graph_2024, cheng-etal-2024-call, mavromatis_rearev_2022}.
-The application of this paradigm to general ODQA was popularized by systems named GraphRAG~\cite{edge_local_2024} that construct a knowledge graph entirely with LLMs and use community detection for retrieval.
+1.2em \textbf{Graph RAG.} A significant line of research approaches ODQA by structuring knowledge into graphs, subsequently adopting methods from Knowledge Graph QA (KGQA)~\cite{ma2025large}.
+Early KGQA methods primarily focused on decomposing queries or performing multi-round, LLM-evaluated traversals starting from seed nodes~\cite{luo_reasoning_2024, sun_think--graph_2024, cheng-etal-2024-call, mavromatis_rearev_2022}.
+Other works rely on training specialized retrievers~\cite{li2024subgraphrag,lei2025mixture}, GNN models~\cite{mavromatis_gnn-rag_2024}, or LLMs~\cite{tian2024kg} to achieve accurate retrieval.
+However, ODQA is distinct from KGQA in two key aspects: 1) it is fundamentally grounded in unstructured text, and 2) it prioritizes final answering accuracy over pure retrieval precision, as it allows to use knowledge inherent in the LLM.
+Semi-Structured CoT addresses ODQA by combining IRCoT and KGQA methods to generate reasoning chains that feature a single, fixed placeholder resolved by KG techniques~\cite{su2024semi}.
+The application of this paradigm to general ODQA was popularized by systems named GraphRAG~\cite{edge_local_2024} that construct a knowledge graph entirely with LLMs and use community detection for hierarchical summarization and retrieval.
 Subsequent work has aimed to make this process more efficient.
 For instance, LightRAG~\cite{guo_lightrag_2024} introduces a dual-level retrieval system combining graph structures with vector search to improve knowledge discovery.
 Targeting resource-constrained scenarios, MiniRAG~\cite{fan_minirag_2025} builds a heterogeneous graph of text chunks and named entities, enabling lightweight retrieval suitable for Small Language Models.
 To tackle the common challenge of entity merging, HippoRAG~\cite{gutierrez_hipporag_2025} and HippoRAG2~\cite{gutierrez_rag_2025} create synonym links between similar entity nodes and employs a PageRank~\cite{haveliwala1999efficientpagerank} algorithm for final node selection. \emph{Despite these advances, a central challenge for Graph RAG remains the costly and error-prone nature of graph construction from unstructured text.}

 Our method, T$^2$RAG, skips the costly and error-prone graph construction required by Graph RAG while retains the multi-hop reasoning power by Multi-round RAG.
 It also dramatically reduces token overhead by constraining both query expansion and intermediate generation.
 Besides, some works in ODQA such as GEAR~\cite{shen2024gear} also employ a triplet search component.
 These methods typically rely on neighbor expansion, which involves retrieving all other triplets that share a head or tail entity.
 A key drawback of this approach is that accurately identifying and linking the same entity across different contexts is often inaccurate and computationally expensive.